mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Thus on some worlds, although Galanglic may be spoken as a second language, the locals may use some other tongue entirely for daily business.
-Further confusion can be created by the fact that what one group calls ‘German’ or ‘Chinese’ may have drifted so much that another group would identify these with an entirely different ethnicity.
+Further confusion can be created by the fact that what one group calls 'German' or 'Chinese' may have drifted so much that another group would identify these with an entirely different ethnicity.
 In addition, other cultural groups will have their own, entirely